zachhannum/mkdocs-tooltipster-links-plugin/README.md

 ## Usage
 Once configured property, tooltips-links should create tooltips automagically!

-Some infos :
-- The plugin is not compatible with `navigation.instant` in Material Theme.
+The plugin is not compatible with `navigation.instant` in Material Theme.
 For this theme, some styling are disponible in the [docs/material.css](docs/material.css) file.
-- The text is cut if it is too long (>400 characters)

-## Other
+## Custom configuration
 In you config file to add compatibility for these plugins :
 - [mkdocs callouts](https://github.com/sondregronas/mkdocs-callouts)
 - [mkdocs custom tags attributes](https://github.com/Mara-Li/mkdocs-custom-tags-attributes)